How to Make Money and Get Paid by Youtube

-Next you need to get involved in the YouTube community so to speak.
-When people comment on your videos or ask questions—respond.
+Next, you need to get involved in the YouTube community so to speak.
+When people comment on your videos or ask questions, respond.
 Keep the conversation going.
-Stay consistent here and you can gain thousands of views in each of your videos—you should always be adding more.
+Stay consistent here, and you can gain thousands of views in each of your videos.
+You should always be adding more videos.

 Getting Big Views in the Millions

 Getting millions of views is difficult, but still possible.
 You have to go viral.
 It’s a rare thing.
 But do-able if you can provide very entertaining content that, usually, also imparts a message.
 You have to be unique.
 You have to make it work by pushing it to other social media too.
 And you need a bit of luck.

 Final Thoughts on How to Get Paid By YouTube